raystation/portfolio-site/to-do.md

 x $section for a person to tell where they are
 - about ?resume ?hire-me
 - current learning
-- ringtonesq
+- ringtones
-- index, put off for now
+x index, put off for now
 - add more icons to quickly identify things
 - hover state, get rid of labels below thumbnails
 - add in alts for images
 - celebrity portraits
+- fake jobs page
+	- sandwich logisitcs
+- cool stuff

 # RESUME ADDITIONS
 - 2-3 years experience working in a professional design environment as part of a larger team or freelance experience on a wide range of client products